mgavaghan/devtest-maven-plugin/README.md

        </plugins>
     </build>

-Execute this command to build your custom extension:
+Execute this command to build your custom extension and copy it to `[DevTestHome]/hotDeploy`:

     mvn clean install